 The Bose QuietComfort Earbuds II are Bluetooth-only headphones; you can't use them wired.

 The Bose QuietComfort Earbuds 2 are passable for phone calls.
 These buds have an integrated mic, and it does an okay job of capturing your voice as speech sounds a bit boxy, like you're talking from farther away than you are.
 The mic also has difficulty separating speech from ambient noise, and background noise can easily drown out your voice.
-However, if you want to tune out the outside world, the ANC does a fantastic job of reducing sound around you.
+However, if you want to tune out the outside world, the ANC does a great job of reducing sound around you.

 The Bose QuietComfort Earbuds II come in three color variations: 'Triple Black' , 'Eclipse Grey' and 'Soapstone', as well as a 'Midnight Blue' color variation that has since been discontinued.
 We tested the 'Triple Black' variant; you can see our model's label here.
 If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.